Hiflylabs/awesome-dbt/README.md

 Useful tools and extensions to bump up your analytics engineer worklow.

+- [tdb](https://github.com/gwenwindflower/tbd) - A sweet and speedy code generator for dbt.
 - [diff2docs](https://diff2docs.replit.app/) - Turn your diff into docs with the help of GPT-4o.
 - [dbt-command-center](https://github.com/montara-io/dbt-command-center) - A local web application that provides a user-friendly interface to monitor and manage dbt runs.
 - [dbt-score](https://github.com/PicnicSupermarket/dbt-score) - Linter for dbt metadata.